Honours Bachelor of Industrial Design

 Additional Information

-This college has been granted consent by the Minister of Advanced Education and Skills Development to offer this applied degree for a seven-year term starting December 17, 2019.
+This college has been granted consent by the Minister of Colleges and Universities to offer this applied degree for a term starting December 17, 2019 and ending March 20, 2030.
 The college shall ensure that all students admitted to the above-named program during the period of consent will have the opportunity to complete the program within a reasonable time frame.

 Non-core courses are required in all degree programs to meet the Ministry of Colleges and Universities benchmark for depth and breadth in degree-level learning.
 These courses are designed to give students the tools to develop interdisciplinary perspectives that inform their approach to their own discipline, their continued education and their life outside work.